Jonxslays/decancer_py/README.md

 `decancer_py` can be used to turn sketchy text strings into their more basic counterparts.

-Only one function is exported from `decancer_py`:
+A single function and class are exported from `decancer_py`:

+- `CuredString` - A wrapper around a string object that can be used for comparisons.
-- `parse` - Parse a jank string to a normal string wrapped in a `CuredString` object.
+- `parse` - Parse a jank string into a normal string wrapped in a `CuredString` object.

 ```py
 from decancer_py import parse, CuredString